Table of Content

 Since both grinding teeth and teeth clenching are common symptoms of bruxism, you can expect some tell-tale signs when you're awake.

 Note: JS Dental is a provider of night guards, specially fitted dental appliances worn overnight to prevent or reduce teeth grinding.
 Mouth guards usually refer to sporting mouth guards, but they are often used interchangeably.
 In this article, when we say mouth guard, we are really referring to the night guard for teeth grinding and clenching

 Alright, So How Do I Know if I Need a Night Guard?

 You might not know you need a night guard — at first.
 It can be hard to tell you’re grinding your teeth while you sleep because, well … you’re sleeping!

 Most often, your partner will be the one to clue you in — especially if your nightly teeth-gnashing is loud enough to shake them from sleep.

 If you’re keeping up with your semi-annual appointments, your dentist may be the first to spot your grinding after having a quick look at your teeth.
 They’ll see teeth that are flattened and enamel that’s worn—maybe even some chips or fractures.

-If you wake up with a sore jaw, are prone to headaches or migraines, or find your teeth are suddenly more sensitive to hot foods and cold drinks, you might be grinding your teeth.
+If you wake up and your teeth feel weird, you have a sore jaw, are prone to headaches or migraines, or you’re suddenly more sensitive to hot foods and cold drinks, you might be grinding your teeth.

 However you find out about your grinding, don’t ignore it!
 The longer it continues unabated, the worse its effects can be.